Todayβs Classic Quordle Hints & Answers

 Hints for Todayβs Quordle Chill Puzzle

-- The word has a structure of one consonant followed by a vowel, then another consonant, yet another vowel, and ends in a consonant.
+- The word you are looking for has one consonant followed by a vowel, then repeats the pattern with the same consonant and vowel pair, ending in a single consonant.

 …